Conservative rebel shakes up Greek politics

 As a deputy minister for merchant marine in 2007-2009 he helped negotiate a landmark deal awarding a state-owned container port near Athens to China's Cosco, one of the world's biggest port operators.
 He said Greece needs more deals like that to revive its economy without the bailout.

-Attacking Greece's neighbor and traditional rival Turkey is another favorite Kammenos pastime.
+Attacking Greece's neighbour and traditional rival Turkey is another favourite Kammenos pastime.
 He said Athens should unilaterally set sea boundaries with Turkey - a move that Ankara has said it could view as a cause for war.

-Kammenos says he was blacklisted in the 1990s by the Turkish government for co-drafting an international report criticizing Ankara for military attacks on Kurdish villages.
+Kammenos says he was blacklisted in the 1990s by the Turkish government for co-drafting an international report criticising Ankara for military attacks on Kurdish villages.

-He also held several positions at the Organization for Security and Cooperation in Europe (OSCE) between 2002 and 2008.
+He also held several positions at the Organisation for Security and Cooperation in Europe (OSCE) between 2002 and 2008.

 A social-media addict with five children from two marriages, he is also deeply religious.
 At his desk in Athens, he is framed by a Greek flag on his right and a church flag on his left.
 Miniature models of Greek fighter jets adorn his bookshelf.